 As outlined above, the evidence shows that petitioner failed to follow through with a reasonable family case plan.
-While it is true that petitioner complied with some aspects of her case plan, "[i]n making the final disposition in a child abuse and neglect proceeding, the level of a parent's compliance with the terms and conditions of an improvement period is just one factor to be considered.
+While it is true that petitioner complied with some aspects of his case plan, "[i]n making the final disposition in a child abuse and neglect proceeding, the level of a parent's compliance with the terms and conditions of an improvement period is just one factor to be considered.
 The controlling standard that governs any dispositional decision remains the best interests of the child."
 Syl.
 Pt.
 4, In re B.H., 233 W. Va.
 57, 754 S.E.2d 743 (2014).
-Most importantly, petitioner failed to address the leading allegation of abuse-that she exposed the children to domestic violence.
-Indeed, petitioner denied any issues of domestic violence to service providers, never completed domestic violence counseling, and continued to have contact with R.H.
-III against the court's orders.
+Most importantly, petitioner failed to address the leading allegation of abuse-his perpetrating domestic violence.
+Indeed, petitioner denied any issues of domestic violence to service providers, never completed domestic violence counseling, and continued to have contact with the mother against the court's orders.
 We have previously held that